 Did you just roll your eyes?

 Okay, here’s an alternative: blue light blocking glasses.
-You can find a pair on Amazon.
-Since I’ve been wearing mine, I’ve also noticed less eyestrain and headaches.
+I bought mine on Amazon and since I’ve been wearing them, I’ve noticed less eyestrain and headaches.

 6. Listen To A Soothing Voice